DaisukeNagata/MaskingLayer/README.md

 ## Version 0.3.0

-Implemented GIF function → Preparing to combine with Max.
+Implemented GIF function → Preparing to combine with Mask.

 ## Gif